sawhney17/logseq-citation-manager/readme.md

 ## BREAKING CHANGE in 3.0.0
 - Version 3.0.0 had a breaking change.
 You will have to reconfigure the `.bib` export.
 It now has to be located in `~assets/storages/logseq-citation-manager` in settings, you just give the filename with extension(like `starred-items.bib`), no need for the file path.
+- `~assets` refers to the folder that your database includes by default.

 ## Installation
 - This plugin can be installed from the Logseq marketplace